Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/01-LAB_SC_100_Lab3_Ex1_Compliance_Assessment.md

 1. You have successfully granted Nestor Wilke the Assessor role for this assessment.
 1. You can now exit out of the Microsoft Purview portal by closing the browser tab.

-You have successfully granted Nestor Wilke the Assessor role for this assessment.
+   >**Success!** You have successfully granted Nestor Wilke the Assessor role for this assessment.

 ### Review

-In this lab, you have completed the following:
+In this excercise, you have completed the following:
 - Conducted an ISO-27001 assessment
 - Assigned tasks to a technical engineer
 - Provided access to a technical engineer for the improvement actions

 ### You have successfully finished the exercise.
-Click on **Next** to move on to the next one.
+Click on **Next** to move on to the next excercise.